serdeliverance/news/README.md

 }
 ```

-Could be implemented in a more `Scala FP` way:
+Is used instead of a more `value` oriented `Scala FP approach` like the following:

 ``` scala
 object CacheService {